+Can we make tempered chocolate in a CVap® Cook and Hold Oven?
 For chocolate lovers, Valentine’s Day conjures visions of heart-shaped boxes filled with delicious confections.
-I love chocolate, and it got me thinking: can we temper chocolate in a CVap® Cook and Hold Oven?
-What a fun experiment to play with!
+I love chocolate, and it got me thinking: What a fun experiment to play with!

 My plan was to combine chocolate and fruit to create a tasty treat.
 I spoke with my friend Rachel Sundet of State Park Food Drinks Amusements in Cambridge, Massachusetts and got a few tips about chocolate.

 There are many ways to temper chocolate, some more involved than others.
 No matter which method you choose, precision temperature is of the utmost importance.
 Whether you use the classic stovetop or microwave method or even the unique method of using a sous-vide cooker, if the temperature is not right, the chocolate won’t be right.
 I learned terrific information about tempering chocolate from the folks at ecolechocolat.

 I thought CVap Cook and Hold Ovens would provide the necessary control, and I was right!

 Utilizing the info at www.ecolecholat.com , I set our CVap Cook and Hold Oven with Constant Cook ON, Food Temp at 125, and 1 level Browning.
 Unsure how long it would take, I set the timer for an hour.
 The chocolate we used for this experiment was Ghirardelli Dark Chocolate.